More and More Parents are Spending Just as Much Time Choosing a Kindergarten as They Would a College

 At Voyagers’ Community School, our goal is to provide students from infants to grade 12 with progressive, student-focused education.
 We empower students at every age to take a leading role in their own education.

-Our Lower School offers children from preschool to fifth grade a Reggio-inspired, project-based classroom with the highest educational standards.
+Our Lower School offers children from preschool to fifth grade a Reggio-inspired, nature- and project-based classroom with the highest educational standards.
 With small class sizes and increased student-teach interaction, children will have no problem discovering what interests them.

 Teachers encourage students to find the topics that are most interesting to them.
 The outcomes typically result in unique projects based on these interests and their own research into these topics.
 They become highly skilled readers, writers, and mathematicians with laudable creative and critical thinking skills.